pieaerts/pieaerts/terms/index.md

 ---
-title: Terms and Conditions October 2022 Expedition
+title: 'Terms and Conditions '

 ---
 **Payment of deposit confirms that you agree to the Terms & Conditions.**